MTDdk/jawn/README.md

 * **Extremely close to full stack web development**.
 The development has to be seamless, and should possible to deploy the service either as a self-contained service or as a part of a container.

+This framework combines a series of other tools in the attempt to reach these goals.

 ## Introduction
-jawn utilises the typical MVC structure, where all logic is handled in the controllers, controllers create models, and models are sent to the view.
+**jawn** utilises the typical MVC structure, where all logic is handled in the controllers, controllers create models, and models are sent to the view.